-The Youth Center has a wide range of programs for children ages 6–18, offering fun-ﬁlled afternoons, evenings, and weekends.
-Free Middle School Teen (MST) programs are offered daily after school and in the afternoons during the summer for youth ages 11–15 and teens ages 16–18.
+The Youth Center has a wide range of programs for children grades 6–12, offering fun-ﬁlled afternoons, evenings, and weekends.
+Free Middle School Teen (MST) programs are offered daily after school and in the afternoons during the summer for youth ages grades 6th – 12th.
 MST morning camps are also offered at a nominal fee during the summer to complement the free afternoon program.

 Middle School Teen Program

-The Middle School Teen (MST) is a free CYSS designated program geared to accommodate youth who are 11-18 years of age.
+The Middle School Teen (MST) is a free CYSS designated program geared to accommodate youth who are in grades 6th – 12th.
 Activities of the Middle School program are of a more advanced level than those of the School Age Services (SAS).
 MST activities are challenging and educational.
 Some of the activities include: workforce preparation, America’s Promise Passport, and abuse awareness classes.

 Free programs are offered after school, but nominal fees may be charged for special activities.
 The Boys and Girls Club Keystone Club meets weekly to discuss concerns and needs of teens.
 The club also participates in numerous community activities.
 Activities are planned to meet the four Youth program Service Areas: Sport, Fitness, and Health; Arts, Recreation, and Leisure; Life Skills, Citizenship, and Leadership; and Mentoring, Education, and Support Services.